tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Storage Class - default is to maintain
 - Ownership - default is the source account
 - Replication Time Control - default is as fast as possible

+#### S3 - Replication Considerations

+- By Default Not retroactive & Versioning need to be ON
+- Batch replication can be used to replicate existing objects
+- One-way replication Source to Destination (or bi-directional)
+- Unencrypted, SSE-S3, SSE-KMS (with extra config), SSE-C
+- Source bucket owner needs permissions to objects
+- No system events, Glacier or Glacier Deep Archive
+- No Deletes (But this can be added - DeleteMarkerReplication)